 - Organizations directly or indirectly participating or intervening in any political campaign on behalf of (or in opposition to) any candidate for elective public office

 How to Apply

 Apply by submitting your online application by 11:59pm PST on February 27, 2020.

 Please do not wait until the last minute to apply, as we will not be able to assist if you encounter technical difficulties.
 Additionally, we recommend that you draft your application responses in another document first, and not directly on the online application form.
 This will prevent you from losing your work if the form does not submit properly.

 If you have any questions or experience issues with the form, please contact our Movement Grants Program Officer, Marianne van der Werf.

 - Starting in March, the review committee will evaluate the applications and decide which ones will continue to the second stage.

 - Based on the backup information, the review committee and ACE’s board members will make final decisions.
-When the grantees have been notified of their successful application, the grantees and the EAA Fund Program Officer will set goals for the grant and grantees will be asked to sign a grant agreement.
+When the grantees have been notified of their successful application, the grantees and the Movement Grants Program Officer will set goals for the grant and grantees will be asked to sign a grant agreement.
 Around four months after the grant has been disbursed, ACE will check in with the grantees via a questionnaire.

 Support and Guidance

 ACE Movement Grants (formerly “Effective Animal Advocacy Fund”) receives a large number of applications from organizations located outside of the United States, and we recognize that English is a second language for many of them.
 If any part of the application process is unclear, don’t hesitate to reach out to our Movement Grants Program Officer, Marianne van der Werf.